alex-thorne/icecast.automation/README.md

     See [how-to docs](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2) for info.
 In the case of this project, the private key is stored at `~/.ssh/do_rsa` Make sure to either adjust that in the `/ansible/ansible.cfg` or save create your key in the same name and location.

-3. Your DigitalOcean API token as variable in your terminal session
+3. Your DigitalOcean API token as variable in your terminal session.

     ``` bash
     export DO_PAT="person access token here"